DomainDrivenArchitecture/dda/architecture/K8s.md

 #### How can we inject users for dashboard?
 * one possibility is to create a new ServiceAccount, make the appropriate RoleBinding.
 A Bearer token is automatically created and can be used to login.

+#### How can users log in to the dashboard?
+* Authorization: Bearer token header passed in every request to Dashboard.
+If present, login view will not be shown.
+* Bearer Token that can be used on Dashboard login view.
+* Username/password that can be used on Dashboard login view.
+* Kubeconfig file that can be used on Dashboard login view

 #### Version 1: Securely Exposing the Dashboard to the Public
 The Skip Button makes the Dashboard use its ServiceAccount to log in.
 This means that the person who skipped login can access everything that the Dashboard-Account can access.